Top 10 Best Invoicing Software for Freelancers

 Chargebee covers all the finer details that go into this kind of service.

-Invoices and expense tracking can be as comprehensive as you need them to be, and taxes are made easy and straightforward.
+Invoices and expense tracking can be as comprehensive as needed, making taxes easy and straightforward.

-The metered billing support that comes with Chargebee makes it stand out amongst similar software.
+The metered billing support with Chargebee makes it stand out amongst similar software.

-You can accept a range of payment options such as online wallets, direct debit payments, checks, and credit cards.
+You can accept various payment options such as online wallets, direct debit payments, checks, and credit cards.

 Chargebee is more expensive than most invoicing apps, though, at $249 per month.